harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

   [refactoring (or not)][], and [package relay][].
 Also discussed were two other topics we think deserve special attention:

     - [Mempool clustering][] summarizes a suggestion for a significant redesign of how transactions and their metadata are stored in Bitcoin Core's mempool.
 The notes describe a number of problems with the current design, provide an overview of the new design, and suggest some of the challenges and tradeoffs involved.
-The summary mentions slides or other material which is not available, and there's no written description of which we're aware, so we're unable to provide a more detailed description at this time, but anyone interested in the topic may want to read the summary.
+A [description][bitcoin core #27677] of the design and a copy of the [slides][mempool slides] from the presentation were later published.

-    - [Project meta discussion][] summarizes a varied discussion about the projects goals and how to achieve them despite many challenges, both internal and external.
+    - [Project meta discussion][] summarizes a varied discussion about the project's goals and how to achieve them despite many challenges, both internal and external.
 Some of the discussion has already led to experimental changes in the project's management, such as a more project-focused approach for the next